Best daily deals

 You may not be able to shower with AirPods, but you can shower with something made for working out in the rain.

-If you were to shower with the AirPods, it would have to be done in such a way that you could guarantee no water came into contact with them.
-This is a much more difficult thing than it sounds, because water also can condense onto cooler pieces of material after getting heated and being absorbed into the air — ever notice your plumbing showing excessive condensation?
-The same thing can happen to AirPods in the right environment, so it’s not always a guarantee they will be safe even if they don’t get wet from a splash of water.
+If you were to shower with the AirPods, it would have to be done so that you could guarantee no water came into contact with them.
+This is a much more difficult thing than it sounds because water also can condense onto cooler pieces of material after getting heated and absorbed into the air — ever notice your plumbing showing excessive condensation?
+The same thing can happen to AirPods in the right environment, so it’s not always guaranteed they will be safe even if they don’t get wet from a splash of water.

 Despite multiple Reddit threads saying otherwise, subjecting products like the AirPods Pro to casual abuse will void your warranty nine times out of ten.
-So if you do take these sensitive not-waterproof things into the shower with you, not only are you risking their breakage, but an inability to recover any part of what you paid for them.
-Even if you’ve tried using your AirPods in the shower before without an incident, eventually your luck will run out.
+So if you take these sensitive not-waterproof things into the shower with you, you are risking their breakage and an inability to recover any part of what you paid for them.
+Even if you’ve tried using your AirPods in the shower before without incident, your luck will eventually run out.

 A hand holds a Apple AirPods (3rd generation) earbud by the stem to reveal the open-type fit and embedded sensors.

-There are plenty of grilles and openings for water to get into your AirPods.
+There are plenty of openings for water to get into your AirPods.

 Just don’t risk it.
-The cost of new AirPods at full price just isn’t worth using them in the shower for an indeterminate amount of time.
+The cost of new AirPods at full price isn’t worth using in the shower for an indeterminate amount of time.

 Are there things you can do to use AirPods in the shower?

-There are a number of things you can do in order to prevent water from getting into your AirPods.
+You can do several things to prevent water from getting into your AirPods.
 But as we can’t predict how they’ll affect the relative humidity within the earphones themselves, we’re going to go out on a limb and say that the only time you should ever wear your AirPods in the shower is if most of your body isn’t in there — or you can guarantee that your earphones will not come into contact with water.

 A shower cap

-The obvious solution seems like it would be a shower cap: as it prevents direct contact with water to your head, and if it can be pulled over your ears you could potentially prevent direct contact with water.
-However, it’s not perfect, and thin plastic has a fun habit of being really easy to tear.
-Additionally, shower caps often work like a sauna suit: if the shower is hot enough to get you to sweat, the humidity within the cap could absolutely find its way into your AirPods and wreak some havoc.
+The obvious solution is a shower cap: as it prevents direct contact with water to your head, and if it can be pulled over your ears, you could potentially prevent direct contact with water.
+However, it could be better, and thin plastic has a fun habit of tearing easily.
+Additionally, shower caps often work like a sauna suit.
+If the shower is hot enough to get you to sweat, the humidity within the cap could find its way into your AirPods and wreak some havoc.

 Aiming the shower lower

-Another solution that pops up in threads online is to simply aim the shower lower.
-In theory this should work, but not all showerheads create a perfect laminar flow of water.
-In fact, very few do, unless you’re using a garden hose.
-Splashes and errant droplets flung every which way do fall under the IPX4 use case, but not as a constant thing — eventually your luck will run out if there’s enough water.
+Another solution is to aim the shower lower.
+Theoretically, this should work, but not all showerheads create a perfect laminar water flow.
+Very few do unless you’re using a garden hose.
+Splashes and errant droplets flung every which way fall under the IPX4 use case, but not as a constant thing — eventually your luck will run out if there’s enough water.

 Taking a bath instead

-The last major solution proffered by online AirPods-bathers is to take a bath instead of a shower.
-On its face the act seems reasonable, but if you’re trying to get out of the door in the morning this is a very inefficient way of going about things.
-There are also a number of pitfalls here even worse than taking a shower.
-For example, if a single earbud pops out, instead of hitting a bathmat that isn’t submerged under a couple feet of water: that earbud is getting submerged in water until you can find it.
+The last major solution proffered by online AirPods bathers is to take a bath instead of a shower.
+On its face, the act seems reasonable, but if you’re trying to get out of the door in the morning, this is inefficient.
+There are also several pitfalls here, even worse than taking a shower.
+For example, if a single earbud pops out, instead of hitting a bathmat that isn’t submerged under a couple of feet of water, it is getting submerged in water until you can find it.

 What you should do instead